-What’s most impressive about the Meteora Orthodox Monasteries – a UNESCO World Heritage site in a remote corner of Greece – is that they were built atop impossibly high stone pinnacles, at a time when no machines were available.
-Some even attribute their existence to divine intervention.
-But whatever made them possible, I can’t think of better examples of how determination trumps logic, of how faith can actually move mountains (or build on top of them).
-People who have visited Meteora say that seeing the monasteries almost touching the sky was a “humbling experience.”
+What’s most impressive about the Meteora Orthodox Monasteries – a UNESCO World Heritage site in a remote corner of Greece – is the site where they were built.
+Sitting atop impossibly high stone pinnacles, erected at a time when all work was manual, some people even attribute their very existence to divine intervention.
+But whatever made them possible, I can’t think of better examples of how determination trumps logic, of how faith can actually move mountains – or build on top of them.
+People who had visited Meteora had told me that seeing the monasteries almost touching the sky was a “humbling experience.”
 I couldn’t wait to check it out.

-The Meteora rock formation, in the geographic middle of Attica province, is near a town called Kalambaka, 217 miles north of Athens.
-My friend Margo and I were already in the capital and had planned to rent a car to go there.
-But our plan changed when the concierge at the Hermes Hotel pointed out that all the road signs would be in Greek, an obvious detail we had not though about.
-She also said that all car rental agencies in Greece require international driver’s licenses, which neither of us had.
+The Meteora rock formation, in the geographic middle of the Attica province, is located next to a town called Kalambaka, 217 miles northwest of Athens.
+My friend Magy and I were already in the Greek capital and had planned to rent a car to go to Meteora.
+Our plan changed when the concierge at the Hermes Hotel we were staying at pointed out that all the road signs would be in Greek, an obvious detail we had not though about.
+She also said that all car rental agencies in Greece require international licenses, which neither of us had.
 We then decided to join a guided tour to Meteora.

-Instead, we joined the guided tour that she suggested, and left the hotel early the next morning on a comfortable bus with air conditioner and a talkative guide.
-As we got on the road and she started telling us the difference between the Roman Catholic and the Greek Orthodox religion – to which the majority of Greeks belong – I fell asleep on my seat.
-When Margo woke me up, the landscape was totally different: we were on a hilly, rocky area, parked in front of a roadside restaurant, with nothing else around.
+As we left Athens the guide started to tell us the difference between the Roman Catholic and the Greek Orthodox churches – to which the majority of Greeks belong.
+I fell asleep on my seat, and when Maguy woke me up the landscape was totally different: we were on a hilly, rocky area, and the bus had parked in front of a restaurant sitting alone by the road.
 “Where are we?”
 I asked.
-“No idea,” was her reply.
+“No idea,” was Maguy’s reply.
 “It’s not Paris,” she joked, alluding to her hometown.

-After a simple but delicious lunch – food seems to always be fresh in Greece – we were back on the bus and I was ready to listen when the guide started to talk about the monasteries we were about to visit.
+After a simple but delicious lunch – food seems to always be fresh in Greece – we were back on the bus.
+I then felt ready to listen when the guide started to talk about the monasteries we were about to visit.

-The origins of the Meteora rock formations are an enigma, as the land is flat all around them.
+The origins of the dramatic Meteora rock formations are an enigma, as the land is flat all around them.
 The monasteries perched atop these rocks were funded by Byzantine emperors in the 14th century, to lay claim to the fertile valley around and to protect the monks against the invading Turks of the Ottoman Empire, who occupied Greece for 400 years.
-In 1356 AD, the construction of the largest of the monasteries – Megalo Meteoro – was begun by monks using only ropes and pulleys to haul the materials to the top of the rocks.
-By the 16th century, 13 monasteries had been established in the same fashion, serving as bastions of Christianity.
-They are even credited with having helped save the Western civilization from the frequent inroads of Turkish domination and destruction.
+In 1356 AD, the construction of the largest of the monasteries – Megalo Meteoron – was begun by monks using only ropes and pulleys to haul the materials to the top.
+By the 16th century, 13 monasteries had been established in the same fashion; they served as bastions of Christianity and are even credited with having saved the Western civilization from the Islamic Turkish domination.

-These days largely supported by tourism, the monasteries were once the privilege of emperors and kings.
-For centuries, the only access to them were jointed ladders and descending nets, also used by the monks to get food and water.
+Visiting the monasteries was once the privilege of emperors and kings.
+For centuries, the only access to them were jointed ladders and descending nets, also used by the monks to get food and water from the land below.
 Stone bridges and stairs, added much later, in 1920, now take visitors up hundreds of steps to the six monasteries that are still open.

-Later, during dinner – a very generous buffet with Greek specialties – we got acquainted with Mark and Ullisses, also in our group.
+During dinner at the hotel we got acquainted with Mark and Ullisses, also part of our bus group.
 Mark, in his early 50’s and from Australia, said that the trip to Meteora was a dream come true for him.
-For Ulisses, a younger Brazilian, Meteora was a good opportunity to take pictures, which was his hobby.
-The food didn’t disappoint: fresh vegetables and cheeses from the region.
+For Ulisses, a younger Brazilian, Meteora was a good opportunity to take pictures, his hobby.
+The dinner didn’t disappoint: fresh vegetables and cheeses from the region.
 The dessert – yogurt and honey – was out of this world; I had never tasted honey so smooth.

-After dinner, Margo and I decided to go to Kalambaka to look for our favorite Greek thing, live music.
+After dinner, Maguy and I decided to go to Kalambaka to look for Greek live music.
 Our new friends joined us, but the Uber driver informed us that, “Tonight the only place with live music in Kalambaka is booked for a wedding.”
 We decided to go to a rooftop bar instead.

-Kalambaka is just another drab modern town, useful only as a base to explore the Meteora complex, to the north.
-Yet an overnight stay there gave us a taste of everyday life in a provincial Greek town, something we wouldn’t have had otherwise.
+Kalambaka is nothing special, just another drab modern town, but it’s a good base to explore the Meteora complex nearby.
+Yet the overnight stay there gave us a taste of everyday life in a provincial Greek town.
 It was Saturday night, and in the crowded bars and tavernas on main street people were glued to TV screens, watching a soccer match.
-When we got to the rooftop bar, all eyes stared at us “foreigners,” only to ignore us a few minutes later and return to their conversations.
-The impressive detail we noticed as soon as we arrived was that the bar had been erected next to – almost touching – an illuminated and massive vertical rock taller than the eye could reach and illuminated with a massive flood light.
+When we got to a rooftop bar, all eyes stared at us “foreigners,” only to ignore us a few seconds later and return to their conversations.
+The impressive detail we noticed, as soon as we found a table, was that the bar had been erected next to – almost touching – a massive vertical rock going up further than the eye could reach and illuminated with a massive flood light.
 “There’s a monastery up there,” the bartender informed us.

-The next morning, after breakfast, we were on the bus at 7:30.
-We passed Kalambaka, but this time headed north of town onto a narrow and curvy road shared by many other tour buses.
-The day was sunny and the air was dry, but – once the details of the buildings became clear – we stopped to take pictures.
-Mesmerizing!
-On the way we passed by a nice-looking hotel, Doupiani House, that most likely has an amazing view of the monasteries.
-“For next time,” I thought.
+The next morning we were on the bus at 7:30.
+We drove through Kalambaka, but this time headed north of town onto a narrow and curvy road shared by many other tour buses.
+The day was sunny and the air dry, and once the monasteries came into full view we stopped to take pictures.
+It was an impressive view.

-Our guide had selected three monasteries for us.
-We started by the highest and grandest, Megalo Meteoro.
-When we got there, the stairs to the top were already full of people.
-We started to climb with them slowly, one step at a time, while the guide tried the best she could to keep us all together to hear the story of the monastery.
+Our guide had selected a few monasteries for us to visit, starting with the highest and grandest, Megalo Meteoron.
+When we got to its entrance, the 740 stairs leading to the top were already full of people moving up.
+We joined them and walked slowly, one step at a time, while our guide tried the best she could to keep us all together to hear the story of the monastery.

-Megalo was built of massive stones 1,361 feet above the valley – we were facing no less than 400 steps to get to the top.
-Once up there, the view was fantastic, like entering another world.
-The first thing we saw was the room of the founder – St. Anasthasios – and the richly decorated Greek Orthodox chapel with a bishop’s throne dated back to 1617.
-The monastery’s kitchen – blackened by centuries of cooking – led to a massive wine cellar with huge wine barrels, where a monk dressed in black was all smiles when we passed by.
-Only six monks live there now, and in the six monasteries that are still open, there are 22 monks and nuns altoghether.
-People in Kalambaka told us that the monks have become rich, due to the revenue brought by tourism, and that some drive new cars to go shopping in town.
-Probably true, after all, tourism is the second-highest source of income in Greece, after shipping.
+Megalo was built of massive stones 1,361 feet above the valley.
+Once we got to the top, the view was fantastic – it was like entering another world.
+The first thing we saw was the bedroom of the founder – St. Anasthasios – and the richly decorated Greek Orthodox chapel with a bishop’s throne dating back to 1617.
+The monastery’s kitchen – blackened by centuries of cooking – led to a massive wine cellar with huge wine barrels, where a monk dressed in black greeted us with a broad smile when we passed by him.
+Only six monks live there now.
+In the six monasteries that are still open, they are 22 monks and nuns.
+People in Kalambaka had told us that the monks have become rich with the revenue brought by tourism, and that some of them now drive new cars to go shopping in town.
+I believed them: after all, tourism is the second-highest source of income in Greece, after shipping.

-What impressed me the most, though, was the carefully tended flower gardens, and the magnificent views of the valley below.
-From where we were, we could see the other monasteries close by, as if we were suspended in the air looking down.
-I had never seen anything like that.
-Not even the beautiful statue Christ the Redeemer, in Rio de Janeiro, comes close.
-Meteora is different, it’s a spiritual experience.
-It’s hard not to feel humbled.
+What impressed me the most, though, was the carefully tended flower gardens at the Megalon, and the magnificent views of the valley below: we could see monasteries atop the other hills, and they all looked suspended in the air.
+I had never seen anything like that, not even the statue Christ the Redeemer, in Rio de Janeiro, impressed me as much.
+Meteora is different, it’s a spiritual experience, and it’s hard not to feel humbled by it.

-Next on the list was the Varlaam monastery.
-We were relieved when the guide said that we would easily reach it by bridge and “only” 195 steps.
-The monastery was rebuilt in 1515 by two monk brothers from a wealthy family, and church documents found there revealed that the construction itself took only 20 days – after the material had been accumulated atop the rock over a period of 22 years!
-The 16th century frescoes covering the walls looked fresh, as if just painted – work of a famous hagiographer of the time, Frangos Katellanos, of Thebes.
+Next on the guide’s list was the Varlaam monastery.
+We were relieved when she said that we would have to climb “only” 195 steps.
+The monastery was rebuilt in 1515 by two monk brothers from a wealthy local family.
+Church documents revealed that the construction itself took only 20 days – after the material had been accumulated atop the rock over a period of 22 years!
+The 16th century frescoes covering the walls looked fresh, as if just painted; they are the work of a famous hagiographer of the time, Frangos Katellanos, of Thebes.